Marcus Eli Ravage: Legacy in immigration discourse: An American in the Making (1917)

 Consistent with his later publications, (Note: Following the devastations of World War I, Ravage's publicist efforts focused on engaging the American public to extend its democratic promise outward, advocating improved conditions for vulnerable groups, such as Jews who had remained in Europe.
-See The Jew Pays 1919 and The Malady of Europe 1923 (cited in the #Works section of this article).)
-Ravage underscored the democratic and pluralistic potential of the USA, while acknowledging its flaws.
-He juxtaposed this open promise with the exklusionary ethos of mono-ethnic nationalism, which he had witnessed first-hand, as a Romanian Jew, in Europe at the turn of the century.
+See The Jew Pays 1919 and The Malady of Europe 1923.)
+Ravage underscored the democratic and pluralistic potential of the U.S., while acknowledging the country's flaws.
+He juxtaposed this promise with the exclusionary ethos of mono-ethnic nationalism, which, as a Romanian Jew, he had witnessed at the turn of the century.
 (Note: As Dana Mihăilescu observes in her 2021 study of Ravage's writings, "one cannot ignore that America too makes the Jewish immigrant aware of his difference from the others because of a separate background.
 Still, because of this emigrant's relocation into a society of consent, Ravage highlights the possibility of bridging the gap, in contrast with a descent-based society like Romania, where everything seems to be officially fixed in stable, unchanging patterns.")

-Resonating with both his own personal growth in the Midwest, as well as his critical reflections on immigrant microcosms in New York city, Ravage encouraged fellow immigrants to "go West", to immerse themselves in American life and gain a deeper grasp of its cultural fabric.
-The "rocky road", as he envisioned it, toward realizing the democratic potential in the immigrant experience, sought to avoid both the pressures of forced assimilation and the risks of ethnic enclave formation within metropolitan settings.
-(Note: In his correspondence with Hamlin Garland dated 30 November (year unknown, cited in the #Works section of this article), while reflecting on immigrant education in New York, Ravage drew from his experience as an English teacher in evening high schools.
-There, he had advised students "to go West" (as he had done himself).
-Ravage argued to Garland that contact with "genuine Americans" would benefit both the newcomers and the nation.)
+Based on both his own personal growth in the Midwest, as well as his critical reflections on immigrant microcosms in New York City, Ravage encouraged fellow immigrants to "go West" and immerse themselves in American life to gain a deeper grasp of its cultural fabric.
+He advocated the merits of this "rocky road" toward realizing the democratic potential in the immigrant experience.
+Understanding immigrant identities as "bundles", defined by multiplicity rather than homogeneity, Ravage pursued a conscious "blending" or "commingling" of old- and new-culture elements.

+This way, Ravage sought to avoid both the pressures of forced assimilation and the risks of ethnic enclave formation within metropolitan settings.